-- Many religions explain the origin of evil in the world - such as in Christianity with Adam and Eve and the original sin. - God gave humans free will, and through free will humans can choose evil. - Some people argue that experiencing the bad in the world allows humans to grow and develop. - Do we need evil to understand what good is?
+- Many religions explain the origin of evil in the world - such as in Christianity with Adam and Eve and the original sin. - God gave humans free will, and through free will humans can choose evil. - Some people argue that experiencing the bad in the world allows humans to grow and develop.
+For example, if someone put their child in a soft play world and didn't let them out because they did not want them to be hurt... would they be a loving parent?
+Or would they learn and develop more through experience of the world? - Do we need evil to understand what good is?
 If we lived in a world that was all red, we wouldn't have an understanding of what red really meant.
 So if we lived in a world that was only good, would we understand what good really meant?